Jerry Ropero

-Jerry Ropero (born May 11, 1971 as Jerry Ropero Verlackt) is a Belgian in Antwerp born Spanish house music DJ and producer, publisher and composer/writer.
+Jerry Ropero (born as Jerry Ropero Verlackt; May 11, 1971) is a Belgian-born Spanish house music DJ, producer, songwriter and publisher.

-Biography

-Achieved numerous hits worldwide, hitting most of all possible charts.

-Son of Paco Paco, who scored a worldwide hit in 1973 with "Taka Taka Tá" and grandchild of Al Verlane, one of the most outstanding Belgian Jazz musicians.

-Older brother of Timmy Ropero, also musician and composer/writer, living in Spain and producing most of Spanish pop artists, acts and bands.
+Ropero is a son of Paco Paco, who scored a hit in 1973 with "Taka Taka Tá" and grandchild of Al Verlane, a Belgian jazz musician.
+He is the older brother of Timmy Ropero, also a musician in Spain.

 Early career

-Ropero's career began in the 90's in Belgium, when he joined the group Natural Born Grooves.
+Ropero's career began in the 1990s in Belgium, when he joined the group Natural Born Grooves.
 He released his first two tracks under his own name, "All Over" and "Drive", in 1996.
 His earliest mainstream success came in 1999, when he released, together with DJ Maui and Terri Bjerre aka Terri B!- known together as Avant Garde, the track Get Down, which peaked at position 12 in Billboard's Hot Dance Club Play chart, and stayed on that chart for 13 weeks.
 The group released their second single two years later, in 2001, titled "Don't Stop", which didn't achieve the same success as the group's debut.
 Later in 2004 they released a maxi single titled "Get Down (Again)" containing new remixes to their old classic.